abhishek1501kholiya/Citizen/README.md

 Note: to run this project make sure to use your own firebase credentials in the /screens/config.js file otherwise it will not run and never share your firebase credentials like i did because i was kid and thought who cares?

-Thanks for taking out the time to check this repo
+Thanks for taking the time to check this repo
 Keep coding